Virtual Reality Systems

 Modern virtual reality systems draw on the latest advances in optical fabrication, embedded computing, motion tracking, and real-time rendering.
 In this hands-on course, students will foster similar cross-disciplinary knowledge to build a head-mounted display.
 This overarching project spans hardware (optics, displays, electronics, and microcontrollers) and software (JavaScript, WebGL, and GLSL).
 Each assignment builds toward this larger goal.
 For example, in one assignment, students will learn to use an inertial measurement unit (IMU) to track the orientation of the headset.
 In another assignment, students will apply real-time computer graphics to correct lens distortions.
 Lectures will complement these engineering projects, diving into the history of AR/VR and relevant topics in computer graphics, signal processing, and human perception.
 Guest speakers will participate from leading AR/VR companies, including by hosting field trips.

-For a summary of the Winter 2020 edition of CSE 493V, including interviews with the students, please read "New Virtual Reality Systems course turns students into makers", as published by the Allen School News.
+For a summary of the 2020 edition of CSE 493V, including interviews with the students, please read "New Virtual Reality Systems course turns students into makers", as published by the Allen School News.

 Acknowledgments